joshdaxelrod/transcribe/README.md

    >
    > **Cross-transcript synthesis** — When asked what sources said about a topic, compare and contrast across all transcripts.
 Flag agreements, contradictions, and gaps.
 Note when only one source addressed something the others didn't.
    >
    > **Story organization** — Help the reporter identify emerging themes, potential story angles, and what's missing.
-If a quote is hard to attribute confidently, say so.
-If you didn't find anything relevant on a topic, say so rather than reaching.

 4. Then ask it things like "What did any source say about X?", "Pull every quote about Y, with timestamps," or "Which interviews mention Z?"